ArcticMC/Scenarios/descriptions.md

 ### Bowless (L)
 > Bows are disabled!
 You cannot craft, use, nor obtain bows!

-### Break at First Block (L)
-> Breaking your first block will add you to a team with other people who broke the same block as you.
-Once a team is full, anyone trying to break a similar block as you will not be added to a team.
-Once you are added to a team, you cannot leave a team.

 ### Breakup (L)
 > Before the start of the game, players on a big team, will be separated into smaller teams.